(817) 778-9532

 Step 3: Negotiate and Accept

-Compare offers and negotiate directly with buyers.
+Review the offer and negotiate directly with the buyer.
 Ask questions about their process, timeline, and what's included.
-Accept the offer that works best for you.
+Accept the offer when you're satisfied with the terms.

 Step 4: Close and Get Paid